 Abstract

-Proton pump inhibitor (PPI) use has been associated with microbiota alterations and susceptibility to Clostridium difficile infections (CDIs) in humans.
+Proton pump inhibitor (PPI) use has been associated with microbiota alterations and susceptibility to Clostridioides difficile infections (CDIs) in humans.
 We assessed how PPI treatment alters the fecal microbiota and whether treatment promotes CDIs in a mouse model.
 Mice receiving a PPI treatment were gavaged with 40 mg/kg of omeprazole during a 7-day pretreatment phase, the day of C. difficile challenge, and the following 9 days.
 We found that mice treated with omeprazole were not colonized by C. difficile.
 When omeprazole treatment was combined with a single clindamycin treatment, one cage of mice remained resistant to C. difficile colonization, while the other cage was colonized.
 Treating mice with only clindamycin followed by challenge resulted in C. difficile colonization.
 16S rRNA gene sequencing analysis revealed that omeprazole had minimal impact on the structure of the murine microbiota throughout the 16 days of omeprazole exposure.
 These results suggest omeprazole treatment alone is not sufficient to disrupt microbiota resistance to C. difficile infection in mice that are normally resistant in the absence of antibiotic treatment.

 Importance

-Antibiotics are the primary risk factor for Clostridium difficile infections (CDIs), but other factors may also increase a person’s risk.
+Antibiotics are the primary risk factor for Clostridioides difficile infections (CDIs), but other factors may also increase a person’s risk.
 In epidemiological studies, proton pump inhibitor (PPI) use has been associated with CDI incidence and recurrence.
 PPIs have also been associated with alterations in the human intestinal microbiota in observational and interventional studies.
 We evaluated the effects of the PPI omeprazole on the structure of the murine intestinal microbiota and its ability to disrupt colonization resistance to C. difficile.
 We found omeprazole treatment had minimal impact on the murine fecal microbiota and did not promote C. difficile colonization.
-Further studies are needed to determine whether other factors such as the composition of the starting bacterial community, comorbidities, and use of additional medications contribute to the association between PPIs and CDIs seen in humans or whether aspects of murine physiology may limit its utility to test these types of hypotheses.
+Further studies are needed to determine whether other factors contribute to the association between PPIs and CDIs seen in humans or whether aspects of murine physiology may limit its utility to test these types of hypotheses.